Yagna Shetty

 Yagna Shetty is an Indian actress known for her work in Kannada cinema.
 She made her debut in the 2007 film Ondu Preethiya Kathe, following which she appeared in Eddelu Manjunatha, a performance that won her a Filmfare Special Award.
-She got noticed for her performances in Sugreeva (2010) and Allide Nammane Ille Bande Summane (2011).
+She got noticed for her performances in Sugreeva (2010) and Allide Nammane Illi Bande Summane (2011).
 Known for portraying deglamorous and serious roles, she went on to appear in other critical and commercial successes such as Love Guru (2009), Kalla Malla Sulla (2011) and Ulidavaru Kandanthe (2014).
-She made her television debut in 2016 with Vaarasdaara.
+Her performance in Act 1978 (2020), won her the Filmfare Award for Best Actress – Kannada.

 Early life

 Yagna Shetty was born to Umesh Shetty and Jayanti Shetty, into the Tuluva community in Kudremukh, Karnataka.
 She has three siblings – Mahalaxmi, Gayatri and Ashwini.
 She completed her schooling at the Kendriya School in Panambur, Bachelor of Business Management (BBM) course at the SDM College in Mangalore and later pursued Master of Business Administration (MBA) in Finance at the Manipal University.